bumbu/svg-pan-zoom/README.md

 How to test
 -----------

+Before committing you should check your code style by running `gulp check`.

 If you made a change then first build the library.
 Open `./tests/index.html` in your browser.
 All tests should pass.

 If you have PhantomJS installed then you can run `gulp test`.